18F/identity-idva-orchestration/README.md

  - manifest - this app is run as a cf task to update the postgres db with data about the available connectors.

 #### Connectors ####
-These micrservices provides connectors that can be used in flows.
+These microservices provides connectors that can be used in flows.

 http, challenge, credential, fido, flow, functions, iovation, jumio, openid, totp, transunion, userpolicy, variables.